chip-8/extensions/README.md

 * `001N`: Exit interpreter with the exit status N
 * `00FA`: Set compatibility mode for `FX55` and `FX65`; running this changes the behavior of those instructions so they no longer change `I`

-## SCHIP Compatibility (SCHPC)

-A modified version of Super-CHIP 1.1 that attempts to fix all the incompatibilities listed above.
-[Repository here, with detailed research and patches.](https://github.com/Chromatophore/HP48-Superchip)

-<h3 class="no_toc">New instructions</h3>

-Same as SCHIP 1.1.

-<h3 class="no_toc">Compatibility notes</h3>

-Unlike SCHIP 1.1, all instructions behave as they did in CHIP-8.

 ## Mega-Chip